 4. Allocate space for your toiletries

 Incorporating more storage space is next on our list of bathroom remodeling tips.
 The truth is – you can scrub your heart out, but a cluttered bathroom will always feel dirty.
 Everyone wants to have a decluttered home.
 So, before you get started on your bathroom project, it helps to remove any junk and excess items that you no longer need or no longer serve the purpose.
 Then, think about how you would organize what’s left.
 If you need more storage space, consider adding some built-in shelving, cabinets, and storage ladders.
-However, these provide not only a place to hide all of the eye soaring clutter but also dynamics and a sleeker look to the space.
+However, these provide not only a place to hide all of the eye-soaring clutter but also dynamics and a sleeker look to space.

 5. Ventilation is not to be taken lightly

 Next one for Bathroom Remodeling Tips, bathrooms are naturally susceptible to dampness.
 Hot showers and baths create extra airborne moisture that often results in mold and mildew buildup, make the air feel too warm and sticky, and do some expensive damage to your HVAC system and increase its energy consumption.